zry98/movistar-home-hacks/IGW5000/README.en.md

 Flash a USB drive with your favorite Linux distro, it is recommended to use a lightweight desktop environment like Xfce, considering the Movistar Home has only 2 GB of RAM.

 Connect a keyboard and the drive to a USB hub and connect it to Movistar Home.
-Power it up while pressing the `F2` key, it will boot into the BIOS (UEFI) setup, navigate to the last tab (`Save & Exit`), select your USB drive (should be something like `UEFI: USB, Partition 1`) in the `Boot Override` menu, press `Enter` key to boot it.
+Power it up while pressing the <kbd>F2</kbd> key, it will boot into the BIOS (UEFI) setup, navigate to the last tab (`Save & Exit`), select your USB drive (should be something like `UEFI: USB, Partition 1`) in the `Boot Override` menu, press <kbd>Enter</kbd> key to boot it.

 ![bios](../img/bios.jpg)

-Install your Linux distro as usual, it might be necessary to include *non-free* drivers.
+Install your Linux distro as usual, it might be necessary to include _non-free_ drivers and firmwares.

 > [!IMPORTANT]
 > It is recommended to set up the OpenSSH server before unsoldering the USB connector and reassembling the device, for possible future maintenance.